The inflation circle

 There is no free lunch

-It is important to remember that the circle of house price inflation comes at a great cost.
+It is important to remember that house price inflation comes at a great cost.
 To keep interest rates suppressed, and hence keep up the relentless currency debasement, the Bank of England has to keep buying UK government and corporate bonds with counterfeit money.
 This encourages and requires the government to keep borrowing, getting the country deeper and deeper into debt as shown in the chart below.
 The current public sector debt as of November 2021 is £2.3 trillion, which is around £72,000 per taxpayer.

 Data from the Public Sector Debt, 1993 to 2021.
-Office for National Statistics.